Why StudyLink

 Greece, the land of myths and legends, is home to historical sites that have stood for four millennia.
-Athens, a modern and bustling capital with a pervading sense of its classical past as it lives in the shadow of the Acropolis and the mighty Parthenon.
+Athens College & University Trips are a great student trip as a modern and bustling capital with a pervading sense of its classical past as it lives in the shadow of the Acropolis and the mighty Parthenon.

-For students of Archaeology, a variety of excursions during your study trip to Greece will help bring your subject to life and enhance your first-hand experience, from Olympia in the west to Mycenae and Delphi, the sheer number of historic sites is astounding.
+For students of archaeology and ancient history, a variety of excursions during your study trip to Greece will help bring your subject to life and enhance your first-hand experience, from Olympia in the west to Mycenae and Delphi, the sheer number of historic sites is astounding.

 Prices start from£429pp